Glass & Glass Product Manufacturers

 Recent Developments

-• Manufacturers of glass and glass products are facing an acute labor shortage, which only looks to get worse, Glass Magazine wrote in February.
-“Labor is the number one challenge for fabricators, glaziers, and full-service glass companies," says Jenni Chase, VP of Workforce Development for the National Glass Association, adding "It is the biggest pain point for the glass industry,” Moreover, the construction and manufacturing industries are also facing a chronic labor shortage.
-Construction will need half a million workers on top of the normal hiring rate to keep up with labor demand in 2024, and again in 2025, per the Associated Builders and Contractors.
+- Manufacturers of glass and glass products are facing an acute labor shortage, which only looks to get worse, Glass Magazine reported recently.
+“Labor is the number one challenge for fabricators, glaziers, and full-service glass companies," says Jenni Chase, VP of Workforce Development for the National Glass Association, adding, "It is the biggest pain point for the glass industry,” Moreover, the construction and manufacturing industries are also facing a chronic labor shortage.
+Construction will need half a million workers on top of the normal hiring rate to keep up with labor demand in 2024 and again in 2025, per the Associated Builders and Contractors.
 A study by Deloitte and the National Association of Manufacturing reports that the ongoing shortage of skilled labor could lead to 2.1 million unfilled jobs by 2030.
 Recognizing the severity of the labor shortage, the NGA has added Workforce Development to its organizational goals.

 Get A Demo